IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA_Rev1.2_TI_2015-08-31.md

 a JWT can take place without additional authorization, so it can be easily implemented by protocol translation gateways.

+FHIR-based services can declare support for IUA in their CapabilityStatement using the element **CapabilityStatement.rest.security.**

 []{#_Toc336000611 .anchor}Volume 2 -- Transactions

 Add Section 3.71